How to buy a house before you turn 25

 The Lifetime ISA isn't your only option.

-There are a handful of other government-funded initiatives that fall under the umbrella of the Help to Buy scheme as well.
+There are a handful of other government-funded initiatives that also fall under the umbrella of the Help to Buy scheme.
 This includes programmes that help key workers, military personnel and those who live in council housing.
 All of these and more are covered in detail on the government's official website.

 However, there are three in particular that are intended to help first-time buyers, which we'll summarise now.